-When you use the PassThru parameter, Add-PSSnapin returns a PSSnapInInfo object that represents the snap-in.
+This cmdlet returns a PSSnapInInfo object that represents the snap-in if you specify the PassThru parameter.
 Otherwise, this cmdlet does not generate any output.

 - Add-PSSnapin adds the snap-in only to the current session.
 To add the snap-in to all Windows PowerShell sessions, add it to your Windows PowerShell profile.
 For more information, see about_Profiles.

 - You can add any Windows PowerShell snap-in that has been registered by using the Microsoft .NET Framework install utility.
 For more information, see How to Register Cmdlets, Providers, and Host Applicationshttp://go.microsoft.com/fwlink/?LinkID=143619http://go.microsoft.com/fwlink/?LinkID=143619 (http://go.microsoft.com/fwlink/?LinkID=143619http://go.microsoft.com/fwlink/?LinkID=143619) in the MSDN library.

 - To get a list of snap-ins that are registered on your computer, type